-If the Ministry of Children and Family Development (or a delegated agency) gets information that your child may be at risk, BC law says that they must look into it.
-This means that a social worker will contact you or visit your home to ask questions about your family.
+If the Ministry of Children and Family Development (or a delegated Aboriginal agency) gets information your child might be at risk, BC law says they must investigate (look into) the situation.
+This means a social worker contacts you or visits your home to ask questions about your family.
 This is part of the child protection process.

 A mediator can help you work with the ministry.
-You can ask for a mediator as soon as the ministry has contacted you.
+You can ask for a mediator as soon as the ministry contacts you.

 What can I do if the ministry contacts me about my family?

 You have rights — Call Legal Aid BC

 If the ministry contacts you about a child protection concern, you have the right to get legal advice.
-If the social worker has serious concerns, they may take your child from your home.
-Call Legal Aid immediately to find out if you qualify for free help from a lawyer and an advocate at a Parents Legal Centre.
+If the social worker has serious concerns, they might take your child from your home.
+Call Legal Aid BC immediately to find out if you qualify for free help from a lawyer and an advocate at a Parents Legal Centre.

 604-408-2172 (Greater Vancouver)